sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 Both our previous approaches have O(n²) time complexity.
 The key issue is that we're doing repeated scans:
 - In the Repeated Full Scan (Brute Force), we scan all pairs.
-- In the DP approach, for each position i, we scan all positions from 0 to i-1.
+- In the Recursive approach, for each position i, we scan all positions from 0 to i-1.

 Can we avoid these repeated scans?
 Let's think about the problem differently.